42nd Heidelberg Physics Graduate Days - Programme

 Regular Course Programme

-On Monday evening at 17:30 (s.t.), we will have an industry lecture, followed by a general welcome party.
+On Monday evening at 17:30 (s.t.), we will have an industry lecture, followed by a get-together with beer and pretzels.

 will give a talk on

-On Tuesday evening at 17:15 (venue to be announced), we will have our Student Representatives' Welcome.
+On Tuesday evening at 17:15, we will have our Student Representatives' Welcome.
 Information about the School and general discussions will take place.
 Your hosts are the student representatives.